-This past season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
-Injuries to redshirt freshman Kimmy Askelson and redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
-Junior Hadley Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and sophomore Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.
+During the 2012-13 season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
+Injuries to Kimmy Askelson and then redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
+Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.

-The Bulldogs garnered 42 rounds in the 70's this fall, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.
+The Bulldogs garnered 42 rounds in the 70's during the 2012 fall campaign, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.

 In 2012, Drake turned in top-10 finishes in six of its 10 tournament appearances.
 Smith guided the Bulldogs through a campaign in which Drake was challenged by injuries, including its top-scoring individual, Askelson, who was lost due to injury.

 Askelson directed the Bulldogs with a team-low 79.7 scoring average in 12 rounds, while Jennings turned in an 80.1 average in 28 rounds.

-In her initial campaign leading the Drake program she guided the Bulldogs to four top-six finishes, including three during the spring season.
+In her initial campaign leading the Drake program Smith guided the Bulldogs to four top-six finishes, including three during the spring season.

 Michelle Mathwick and Falk paced Drake registering two-round totals of 155 to finish tied for 14th at the State Farm Missouri Valley Conference Championship.
 By virtue of her top-18 finish; Jennings joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.